Tyriek-cloud/Individual-Projects/README.md

 rot13("GUR DHVPX OEBJA SBK WHZCF BIRE GUR YNML QBT.") should decode to the string THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG.

+#NYPD Year to Date Arrests
+Using a scatterplot, I believe that I was able to determine that many of the longitudinal and latitudinal points correlate and that arrests are concentrated near these areas.
+The literature would also appear to support this data.

 # Thank you for taking the time to read this.